wfranus/GoCheaper/README.md

   <img alt="gocheaper" src="https://github.com/wfranus/GoCheaper/blob/3b8a9357323d4eac6100070bce91fd10fe5c1a05/logo.png?raw=true" width="450">
 </p>

-A mobile app written in React-Native which enables scanning barcodes and searching for a scanned item on Allegro.pl
+A mobile app which enables scanning barcodes and searching for a scanned item on Allegro.pl

 Powered by: